 - understand some tools of sociological analysis

-- analyse the work of some of the thinkers who have influenced the discipline
+- identify some of the thinkers who have influenced the discipline;

 - recognise the relevance of sociology to everyday questions about contemporary issues in the social world.
 You will also have gained practical skills to demonstrate:

-- enhance your research, reading and library skills to stimulate and support sociological understanding
+- enhance your research, reading and library skills as means to stimulate and support your sociological understanding;

-- use effective communication skills, especially writing skills.
+- enhance your communication skills, especially your oral and writing skills;

 - What is society?